ASICS Novablast 6: India Release Date, Price & What to Expect

 The Novablast series previously ran on a strict annual release cycle: Novablast 4 launched December 2023, Novablast 5 followed December 2024.
 A December 2025 release would have been the natural next step — but ASICS made a deliberate strategic choice to break that pattern.

 For India specifically, ASICS India typically follows global launches within 2–4 weeks.
-Based on this pattern, expect the Novablast 6 to hit ASICS India’s website and major retailers like Amazon India, Decathlon and Runners High sometime in late July to early August 2026.
+Based on this consistent pattern, expect the Novablast 6 to hit ASICS India’s website and major retailers like Amazon India, Decathlon and Runners High sometime in late July to early August 2026.
+No official India announcement has been made as of June 2026 — this page will update the moment pricing and availability are confirmed.

 Heel Drop